 (Image credit: Findagrave.com)

 The above image is a monochrome photograph of an oil painting that hangs in the Fort Worth seminary.
 Carroll was known to have enjoyed a good cigar.
 A bit of folklore surrounding the painting is that the painting was supposedly modified at some point to hide a cigar held in one of Carroll’s hands.
 Though no images of the painting that show a cigar are known to exist, it is easy to speculate that Carroll would have been amused by all this.
-Carroll, the old ranger, soldier, minister, professor and administrator, passed away in 1914 and was laid to rest in Oakwood Cemetery in Waco, McLennan County, Texas.
+Carroll, the old ranger, soldier, minister, professor and administrator, passed away on November 11, 1914 and was laid to rest in Oakwood Cemetery in Waco, McLennan County, Texas.

 © 2018, all rights reserved.